This course may be taken prior to or during the same term.

 In addition to the university’s general requirements, students seeking the B.S. in Health Promotion must meet the requirements listed below.

-Students should take PSY 2012 General Psychology to satisfy the social science/behavioral perspective component, MAC 1105 College Algebra and STA 2023 Elements of Statistics to satisfy the mathematics component, and APK 2105C Applied Human Physiology with Laboratory with Lab and APK 2100C Applied Human Anatomy with Laboratory with Lab to satisfy the natural science component of General Education.
+Students should take PSY 2012 General Psychology to satisfy the social science/behavioral perspective component, MAC 1105 College Algebra and STA 2023 Elements of Statistics to satisfy the mathematics component, and APK 2105C Applied Human Anatomy and Physiology II with Laboratory with Lab and APK 2100C Applied Human Anatomy and Physiology I with Laboratory with Lab to satisfy the natural science component of General Education.
 For additional information see the General Education section of this Catalog.

 Students in Health Promotion will complete a capstone senior experience during their senior year.
 Requirements for admission to capstone course are as follows: